 Backgammon playing cow

-After the tasty soup is consumed, we pick up our camera and street map and head back out onto Vienna’s streets.
+After finishing the tasty soup, we picked up our camera and street map and headed back onto Vienna’s streets.
 We turn left and continue a few meters along Bäckerstraße, reaching number 12 for another curiosity.
 Although we must have passed by it numerous times before, we finally noticed it.
-A brilliant fresco from the 1700s on the facade, shows a cow playing Backgammon.
-The fresco dates from the 1400s reappeared during a refurbishment in the early 1980s and was preserved for posterity.
-Furthermore, if you fancy seeing some really amazing frescoes you do not have to venture far.
+On the facade, a brilliant fresco from the 1700s shows a cow playing Backgammon.
+The fresco dates from the 1400s, reappeared during a refurbishment in the early 1980s and was preserved for posterity.
+Furthermore, if you fancy seeing more impressive frescoes, you do not have to venture far.

 Astonishing ceiling frescos

-50 meters beyond the backgammon playing cow, the street opens to a small square, and the baroque facade of the Jesuit church reveals itself on the left.
-Nonetheless, the dull exterior of the church doesn’t in any manner reveal what’s inside.
+Fifty meters beyond the backgammon-playing cow, the street opens to a small square, and the baroque facade of the Jesuit church reveals itself on the left.
+Nonetheless, the dull exterior of the church doesn’t in any manner tell what’s inside.
 We have visited many churches and cathedrals in Austria, but the decorations in the Jesuit church are nothing less than spectacular.
-Simply sit down, look up and enjoy the ceiling frescos.
-After taking in the amazing art-work in silence, we left the church in awe.
+Sit down, look up and enjoy the ceiling frescos.
+Then, after taking in the amazing artwork in silence, we left the church in awe.

 The old university of Vienna

-Moving on across the square we turned left and strolled down the Bäckerstraße.
-Passing through the old university of Vienna (Alte Universität) we almost felt the wisdom out seeping through the old walls.
+Moving on across the square, we turned left and strolled down the Bäckerstraße.
+Passing through the old university of Vienna (Alte Universität), we almost felt the wisdom seeping through the ancient walls.
 Students have soaked up wisdom and knowledge here since the first school was built in 1237.
 Nevertheless, we continued under the arches and through the next building.
-Along the way, we pass the Spanish restaurant TintoRosso before arriving at Dr. Karl Lueger Platz and the Stubentor.
+We pass the Spanish restaurant TintoRosso before arriving at Dr Karl Lueger Platz and the Stubentor.

 Advertisement